unitejs/cli/README.md

 # Usage

     unite "command" [args0] [args1] ... [argsn]
+    where command is one of
+    * help
+    * version
+    * configure
+    * clientPackage
+    * buildConfiguration
+    * platform

 ## Command help

 Display the help on the command line.

+## Command version

+Display the version of the app on the command line.

 ## Command configure